 For more information on Graduate Admissions Policies and Deadlines please contact Audrey Grindle email@example.com (334.844.9250).
 Specific questions concerning the Restoration Ecology Certificate and courses can be address to Dr. Becky Barlow firstname.lastname@example.org (334.844.1019).

-- Earn a certificate in less than 3 years
+- May be completed in less than 3 years

 - Only 15 credit hours required

-- Credit may be applied to Masters of Natural Resource Graduate Degree (MNR Non-thesis)
+- Credit may be applied to a graduate degree

 - No GRE required for enrollment